jspinak/brobot/docs/docs/04-testing/actionhistory-mock-snapshots.md

 ## Overview

 ActionHistory is a critical component for mock mode testing in Brobot.
 It provides historical data about pattern matches and actions, enabling realistic simulation of GUI interactions without actual screen access.
-This is **required** for patterns to be "found" in mock mode.
+While **highly recommended** for patterns to be reliably "found" in mock mode, Brobot provides a fallback mechanism that generates default matches (at location 100,100 with 50x50 size and 95% similarity) when ActionHistory is not configured.

 ## Key Concepts